BharatsDruv/Flutter_Apps/README.md

 # Flutter_Apps
-This repository contains apps build by using flutter.
+This repository contains mini apps and games build by using flutter.
 1. Color
-: It is a mini game which can be played by clicking in the colored tile, it will disappear and reappear.
+: It is a mini game which can be played by clicking on the colored tiles, they will disappear and reappear.